BA, LLB (Hons), MPP, PhD

-Prior to joining CSRH, Kari worked as part of the Drug Policy Modelling Program (DPMP) at the National Drug and Alcohol Research Centre (NDARC), collaborating across multiple research projects investigating drug policy processes.
+Prior to joining CSRH, Kari worked as part of the Drug Policy Modelling Program (DPMP) at NDARC, collaborating across multiple research projects investigating drug policy processes.

-Kari is an elected member of the Board of the International Society for the Study of Drug Policy (ISSDP).
+Kari is an elected Member of the Board of the International Society for the Study of Drug Policy (ISSDP).